LakshyaShrivastava/LakshyaShrivastava/README.md

 ### Hi there 👋

+2nd Year Computer Science student at the University Of California at Irvine.*

+🌱 Currently learning Computer Organization and MIPS assembly.

 <!--
 **LakshyaShrivastava/LakshyaShrivastava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.